YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

          Passed TribApp: YUI Dashboard test onMozilla/5.0 (Macintosh; Intel Mac OS X) AppleWebKit/534.34 (KHTML, like Gecko) PhantomJS/1.9.0 Safari/534.34 1 Passed, 0 Failed , 0 skipped

 #.
-You can go ahead and run your application to see the content from the ``Youtube``
+You can go ahead and run your application to see the new content from the ``Youtube``
    and ``Calendar`` mojits.

 .. _06_testing-summary: